Landlord Risk Mitigation Fund

 - Service worker agrees to provide up to two years of housing case management

-- Service worker prepares a letter of recommendation to accompany the application
+- Service worker prepares a letter of recommendation demonstrating need to accompany the application

-- Service worker emails or faxes the application to the Coalition director noting LRMF application in the SUBJECT line
+- Service worker emails the application to the Coalition director noting LRMF application in the SUBJECT line

 - Upon approval of the application by the advisory committee, the service worker receives a certificate of acceptance that includes the tenant’s name, the start date of the certificate (good for 45 days and eligible for renewal is housing isn’t secured by that time), and listing special requirements of the advisory committee, if any.

 - Client and service worker locate a landlord or property manager willing to rent to the client within the rules of the LRMF Program.